- What is Copyright?

 Otherwise, craft your citations in accordance with your degree program’s preferred style guide.
 If you are unsure about which style guide to use, ask your supervisor.
 If you need help with using a particular style guide, check out the Library’s “How to Cite” guide or contact the subject librarian for your discipline.
 If you need help with citing images in particular, check out UBC’s Image Citation Guide.

 If you have any questions about copyright or permissions, please begin by consulting the resources available on the Copyright at UBC website.
-Copyright at UBC also offers copyright workshops, where you can get one-on-one support with all of your copyright concerns.
-You are also invited to send your copyright or permissions questions to email@example.com.
+You are also invited to send your copyright or permissions questions to firstname.lastname@example.org.